Sign In Forgot Password

 Q: We’d like to enroll our child in one of your schools.
 Does that mean we have to be members of Chizuk Amuno Congregation?

-A: Membership is not required of families who send their children to any of our schools, which include Goldsmith Early Childhood Center (GECC) for preschoolers, Krieger Schechter Day School (KSDS) for children in Kindergarten through Grade 8, the Rosenbloom Religious School (RRS) after-school programs, and the Netivon after-school high school program.
-Member-families are eligible for tuition discounts, when available.
+A: Membership is not required of families who send their children to any of our schools, which include Goldsmith Early Childhood Center (GECC) for preschoolers, Krieger Schechter Day School (KSDS) for children in Kindergarten through Grade 8, the Rosenbloom Religious School (RRS) after-school programs, and the Glazer High School Program.
+Member families are eligible for tuition discounts when available.

 Families who plan on celebrating a child’s bar or bat mitzvah at Chizuk Amuno must become members three years prior to the event, and the child is required to undertake six years of religious study prior to the occasion.
 For further details, contact Archer Davis.